vasmarfas/bambuddy/CONTRIBUTING.md

    - Use a clear, descriptive title
    - Fill out the PR template completely
    - Link any related issues
-   - Include screenshots for UI changes
+   - Include before/after screenshots for any visual changes

 3. **Wait for review** - maintainers will review your PR and may request changes